-- The Running Gag with Tom constantly misproncouncing "aeronaut" as "aronort", despite Becky's attempts at correcting him.
+- The Running Gag with Tom constantly mispronouncing "aeronaut" as "aronort", despite Becky's attempts at correcting him.
 He STILL hasn't learned how to say it properly by the climax of the film when the characters give themselves cool titles while chasing the comet down.

-Mark Twain has the kids dump as much unecessary weight from the airship as possible.
+- Mark Twain has the kids dump as much unnecessary weight from the airship as possible.
 When Huck pushes out the type setter, Twain calls it the "worst damn investment he ever made".

 - The bit with Captain Stormfield arriving in the wrong heaven intended for an alien species.
 It's basically a loud, hedonistic nightclub, far too intense for a Christian man from the early 20th century.
 He finally finds his way to Earth's Christian Heaven, much to his relief, only to discover it might not be so great either.Stormfield: *after being given his wings, halo and a book of hymns* Show me a cloud!
 I'm all right now—Angels: SHHHH!!Stormfield: ...I think...Angels: SHHH!!Mark Twain: A harp, a hymnbook and wings?!
 Good god, what a swindle.

 - Near the end, Twain dispenses some wisdom, while his dark half acts as the peanut gallery;]]Mark Twain: Always obey your parents.

 Dark!Twain: When they are present.

 Mark Twain: Rise early, for it is the early bird that catches the worm.